lugrus2000/bubblecast-video-plugin/readme.txt

 * Easy readable tag [bubblecast id=123] when editing your posts
 * Install the plugin in couple minutes.
-* See what it looks like on [Bubblecast blog](http://blog.bubble-cast.com/ "Bubblecast plugin for Wordpress in action") == Installation ==
+* See what it looks like on [Bubblecast blog](http://blog.bubble-cast.com/ "Bubblecast plugin for Wordpress in action")

+The plugin lets you and your users publishing video to your blog easily.
+When you’re editing your post you can click Bubblecast icon in Upload/Insert section, record or upload your video and have it embedded into the post immediately.
+Users can add video comments to your posts in the same way.
+Once you’ve published your post the video player will be shown and your visitors will play the movie.
+You’ve got all the power of Wordpress in terms of blogging plus video capabilities.

+== Installation ==

 1. Upload **bubblecast** directory to wp-content/plugins under your Wordpress home directory